Research Ethics Board

-Welcome to the website of the Saint Mary's University Research Ethics Board (REB).
+Welcome to the website of the Saint Mary's University (SMU) Research Ethics Board (REB).

 Canada's three federal research agencies, CIHR, NSERC and SSHRC, jointly created the Interagency Advisory Panel on Research Ethics (PRE of the Panel) as part of a collaborative effort to promote the ethical conduct of research involving human participants.

 The Panel develops, interprets and implements the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2) and requires that all faculty, student, staff, funded or unfunded research proposals that involve human participants and fall under the TCPS 2 be brought before the REB for review and approval.
 Please note that the electronic version of the TCPS 2 is the official version of the Policy.
 The TCPS 2 replaced the 1st edition of the TCPS on November 29, 2010.

 The REB advises all prospective applicants to read the Tri-Council Policy Statement and complete the TCPS 2 Course on Research Ethics (CORE) online tutorial.
 The tutorial will help applicants familiarize themselves with the TCPS 2 and consider their research in this light.

 The Saint Mary's University REB is a Senate appointed Committee mandated to review and approve research proposals that involve human participants.
 The REB provides a service to the University community by working together with researchers to identify and resolve ethical issues in their research in order to protect the interests of research participants, maximize the benefits of the research and minimize harms.